openfaas/docs/docs/reference/yaml.md

 #### Function: Read-Only Root Filesystem

-The `readonly_root_filesystem` indicates that the function file system will be set to read-only except for a scratch/temporary folder `/tmp`.
+The `readonly_root_filesystem` indicates that the function file system will be set to read-only except for the temporary folder `/tmp`.
 This prevents the function from writing to or modifying the filesystem (e.g. system files).
-This is used to provide stricter security for your functions.
+This is used to provide tighter security for your functions.
 You can set this value as a boolean:

 ```yaml
 readonly_root_filesystem: true
 ```

+This an optional boolean field, set to `false` by default.

 #### Function: Constraints